Sudan travel tips

 The country has been attempting to peacefully transition to democracy since 2019 with joint military-civilian governments interrupted by ongoing protests.

-The country’s international relations have been normalising since 2017.
+The country’s international relations have improved since 2017.
 Sudan was removed from the list of states sponsoring terrorism in 2020 after 17 years.

 Quick Sudan facts